PRIVACY POLICY FOR CONTRIBUTORS

 Your information will be used by the relevant production team for the purposes of making the programme.
 It may also be shared internally or with our legal advisers to prepare contractual documentation or provide legal advice, and with any other in-house teams involved in commercial exploitation such as the finance teams where a payment is required, the distribution team, and our medical advisers, health and safety and insurance providers if their advice is required, and with the commissioning party / broadcaster for the purposes of the production and exploitation of the programme.

-We may pass your information to our third-party service providers such as agents, subcontractors, ticket providers and other associated organisations for the purposes of casting, facilitating your application, entry or enquiry or nomination for the programme you are interested in taking part in.
+We may pass your information to our third-party service providers such as agents, editors, SaaS providers, ticket providers and other associated organisations for the purposes of casting, filming, editing, selling and distributing our productions, facilitating your application, entry or enquiry or nomination for the programme you are interested in taking part in.
 However, when we use third party service providers, we disclose only those elements of your information that are necessary to deliver the required service and we will ensure that there is a data processing agreement in place between us and such third parties which ensures that processing is compliant with UK data protection law.

 Please be assured that we will not otherwise share your information further, unless: